progrium/duplex/README.md

 Pluggable, fast messaging right on the socket!

-Megasock would come with various message codecs in C so you get efficient messaging support in all languages.
+Duplex would come with various message codecs in C so you get efficient messaging support in all languages.
 Keep in mind this is not about handshakes or actually implementing the protocol, it's about the stream of message frames or payloads, nothing more.